Recently I've spent some time thinking over my current iOS development approaches. I was trying to figure out how to make it more efficient.

 So now Core Data is my main trash bin candidate.

-Now I'm moving to SwiftUI if minimum target OS version allows and I'm going to use UIKit only in cases where there is no SwiftUI equivalent.
+Now I'm moving to SwiftUI if the minimum target OS version allows and I'm going to use UIKit only in cases where there is no SwiftUI equivalent.

 Unidirectional App Architecture